 6. Front Stretch – Sitting down, stretch the legs out in front.
 Grab the big toes in finger-lock.
 Inhale, lengthen the spine.
 Exhale, bend forward bringing chest to thighs, and nose to knees.
 Avoid leading with the head.
 Do this three times a day, to check your mental strength.
-Yogi Bhajan said, “Anytime you feel tense, your energy is off, you need to balance it, and you want to face the world for hours, do this exercise.
-Do it every four hours.
-For a female, this is a must!
-Make it your ‘Mental Standard.”
+Is is a great exercise to be practiced anytime you feel tense or your energy is off.
+If you need to find balance try this exercise.
+It is a great exercise for women and can be done for hours.

 7. Rock Pose – Sit on the heels with palms flat on the thighs.
 Do Breath of Fire or Long Deep Breathing for 5 minutes.

 8. Fish Pose – From Rock Pose, keeping knees bent, and the feet outside the hips, extend the torso back until the head and shoulders rest on the ground.
 Hold for 5 to 7 minutes.
-Yogi Bhajan said, “Whenever you eat, you must sit on your heels for 5 to 7 minutes.
-If it is possible for you in the evening, in the twilight zone, when the sun is setting, lie down like this flat on your back.
-If a woman can do this, she will seldom get sick.
-Do this for 5 to 7 minutes.”
+It is great for your digestive system to sit on your heels for 5 to 7 minutes after you eat.
+If you then lie down on your back as the sun is setting, it helps your immune system to restrict and then recirculate the blood.
+Try it for 5 to 7 minutes.

 9. Shoulder Stand – From lying on the back, place the hands on the hips, just below the waist, and bring the hips and legs up to a vertical position, spine and legs perpendicular to the ground.
 Support the weight of the body on the elbows and shoulders using the hands to support the lower spine.
 The chin is pressed into the chest.
 Hold for 5 minutes in the morning.
 Shoulder Stand is especially good for the female.
 It releases pressure on all the organs and stimulates the thyroid gland.